Give Your Boss Confidence With a Risk Management Plan

 You’ll need to work out which response strategy is the best one for every risk on your register.
 For example, you might decide that the risk of the factory roof collapsing is something you’ll simply accept as it isn’t likely to happen.
 However, the risk that food poisoning takes out half your workforce is something you are actively going to mitigate by retraining all your catering staff.
 If it has happened before and is actually quite likely unless you do something about it, you will want to mitigate the risk.

-Once the response is identified and agreed, risk owners can be appointed to carry out the risk management action plan.
-In other words, you need someone to be accountable for seeing through the tasks you agree.
+Once the response is identified and agreed upon, risk owners can be appointed to carry out the risk management action plan.
+In other words, you need someone to be accountable for seeing through the tasks you agree on in your plan.

 This improves confidence by: Showing your manager that you have considered what to do about the things that might cause problems for your project and that you are putting plans in place to reduce uncertainty and risk on the project.